Siege of Musa Qala: The siege

+Relief of the Pathfinders

 Operation Nakhod

-The long overdue evacuation of the Pathfinders was still a priority for the British.
-A first attempt, codenamed Operation Nakhod, was made on August 1, but ended in failure.
-The relief force, consisting of a patrol of D Squadron Household Cavalry Regiment, was ambushed on the outskirts of the town.
-A Spartan was destroyed by a roadside bomb, killing the patrol commander, Captain Alex Eida, and two soldiers, Second Lieutenant Ralph Johnson and Lance-Corporal Ross Nicholls.
-A Scimitar that came to their rescue was destroyed by multiple RPG hits, forcing its crew to bail out.
-The crews commander, Corporal Mick Flynn, took charge of the survivors, and gave covering fire to Lance-Corporal Andrew Radford as he rescued an injured colleague.
+The long-overdue evacuation of the Pathfinders remained a priority for the British.
+The first attempt, code-named Operation Nakhod, was made on August 1, but ended in failure.
+The relief force, consisting of a patrol of D Squadron, Household Cavalry Regiment, was ambushed on the outskirts of the town.
+A Spartan APC was destroyed by a roadside bomb, killing the patrol commander, Captain Alex Eida, and two soldiers, Second Lieutenant Ralph Johnson and Lance-Corporal Ross Nicholls.
+A Scimitar scout vehicle that came to their rescue was destroyed by multiple RPG hits, forcing its crew to bail out.
+The crew's commander, Corporal Mick Flynn, took charge of the survivors, and gave covering fire to Lance-Corporal Andrew Radford as he rescued an injured colleague.
 For their actions, they were later respectively awarded the Military Cross and the Conspicuous Gallantry Cross.
 A company of British paratroops was later airlifted to the area to recover the bodies and destroy any sensitive equipment.
 The British drew several lessons from the failure of Operation Nakhod.
 The Household Cavalry, operating in their traditional role of long-distance armoured reconnaissance units, were commanded by the brigade headquarters in Kandahar, whose lack of situational awareness and vague orders had contributed to the setback.
-As a result, they were transferred to the Battle group, and the idea of employing armoured units without infantry support in builtup areas was abandoned.
-The episode also demonstrated that the Taliban firmly controlled the area surrounding Musa Qala, and that nothing short of a full battle group operation could relieve the garrison.
+As a result, they were transferred to the battle group, and the idea of employing armoured units without infantry support in built-up areas was abandoned.
+The failed operation also demonstrated that the Taliban firmly controlled the area surrounding Musa Qala, and that nothing short of a full battle group operation could relieve the garrison.

 Operation Snakebite

 In response to an obvious shortage of manpower, two platoons and a mortar section from the Royal Irish Regiment were deployed to Afghanistan, almost all volunteers.
-The Somme platoon and the mortar troop were due to replace the Pathfinders.
+The Somme Platoon and the mortar troop were due to replace the Pathfinders.

-The operation, codenamed Mar Chichel (Snakebite in Pashto), was the largest to date carried out by the coalition in Helmand, involving 500 troops and beginning on August 6.
-In the first move, the Royal Irish units and a Paratroop platoon secured a landing zone to the West of Musa Qala for 3 PARAs B and C companies.
+The operation, codenamed Mar Chichel ("Snakebite" in Pashto), was the largest to date carried out by the coalition in Helmand, involving 500 troops.
+It began on August 6, and, in the first move, the Royal Irish units and a paratroop platoon secured a landing zone to the west of Musa Qala for 3 PARA's B and C companies.
 The 300 men then conducted an advance with fixed bayonets.
 Meanwhile, a Canadian unit in LAV III armoured vehicles broke through the green zone and assisted in linking up with the Danish troops.
 The Pathfinders were then able to drive away from Musa Qala where they had stayed for eight weeks, of which three were spent under constant attack.
-The Taliban compounds had been abandoned after heavy bombardment by B-1s, and the operation met only sporadic resistance, though one British supply convoy was fired on as it left, and Private Andrew Cutts of the Royal Logistic Corps was killed.
+The Taliban compounds had been abandoned after heavy bombardment by B-1s, and the operation met only sporadic resistance, though one British supply convoy was fired upon as it departed, and Private Andrew Cutts of the Royal Logistic Corps was killed.
 An inquest held by an Oxfordshire coroner concluded that Private Cutts had probably fallen victim to "friendly fire" from British positions.